phoenixframework/phoenix_live_view/guides/client/bindings.md

 # Bindings

-Phoenix supports DOM element bindings for client-server interaction.
+Phoenix LiveView supports DOM element bindings for client-server interaction.
 For example, to react to a click on a button, you would render the element:

 ```heex
 <button phx-click="inc_temperature">+</button>
 ```

-Then on the server, all LiveView bindings are handled with the `handle_event` callback, for example:
+Under the hood, in LiveView, when a client makes use of any binding, it will form a socket message and send it through the socket to the server.
+In the example above, by clicking the element with a `phx-click` binding, this message, alongside all other LiveView bindings, are dealt with by the server by a `handle_event` callback declared on the LiveView:

     def handle_event("inc_temperature", _value, socket) do
       {:ok, new_temp} = Thermostat.inc_temperature(socket.assigns.id)
       {:noreply, assign(socket, :temperature, new_temp)}
     end

+Note: If a callback is not explicitly defined and therefore a message goes unhandled, the server will raise a FunctionClauseError exception and reload the page.

 | Binding                | Attributes |
 |------------------------|------------|